amrvac/amrvac/doc/radiative_cooling.md

 *floortemperature:*

-This subroutine can be called if Tfix=.true..
-After the radiative cooling has been calculated, it enforces the lowest temperature in the cooling curve as the minimum temperature in each gridcell.
+This subroutine is called if Tfix=.true..
+After the radiative cooling has been calculated and if the new temperature is lower than tlow, it enforces tlow as the minimum temperature in each gridcell.

 *findl:*